Beyond These Walls

 What it is

-Beyond These Walls was a three-year initiative to eliminate the mortgage on Chapel Hill Church’s physical campus and redeploy debt-service funds into service for God…investing those newly available resources to be a blessing beyond the walls of our church.
+Beyond These Walls was originally the name given to a three-year initiative that sought to eliminate the mortgage on Chapel Hill Church’s physical campus and redeploy debt-service funds into service for God…investing those newly available resources to be a blessing beyond the walls of our church.

-Beyond These Walls enables Chapel Hill to generously live out God’s call for making disciples, sending leaders, and loving our neighbors.
+Now, Beyond These Walls is the name of an ongoing commitment for our church to generously live out God’s call for making disciples, sending leaders, and loving our neighbors.
 We are guided by the words of the apostle Paul in Romans 13:8: “Owe no one anything, except to love each other.”

 How it works